Albertoja/Albertoja/README.md

 - 🎓 42 Madrid student.
 - 💻 Proficient in C, C++, C# and JavaScript.
-- 🎨 Designer 3d in blender and maya
+- 🎨 Designer 3d in Blender and Maya.
+- 👾 Passionate videogame creator in Unity to improve my code.

 ## 🌐 Connect with Me